‘when I hear the word culture, that’s when I reach for my revolver’ -Hanns Johst

 Because it provokes anxiety, or maybe we could even say it is anxiety, there is temptation to deposit infant sex back in transcendent symbols.
 This reaction involves a cutting sensation, and this is a sense of the term ‘sacred’, where something is separated off onto another realm, where the germ escapes back into a superegoic beyond.
 This way the burden is relieved at the cost of a new cultural subjugation.
 However, through the course of modernity this transcendence becomes precarious and less plausible.
 Traditional sublimation becomes tenuous as the arrangements and mechanisms that support this process deteriorate.
 This would mean that we are drifting in a threshold where some kind of ‘postmodernity’ is increasingly being forced upon us as a necessity.
 Is it possible to get distance from this germ without restoring transcendence?

-The burden of the immanence of infant sex is what French psychoanalysts called jouissance. and at an aesthetic level this registers as intensities of color, heat, speed, distance, pain, pleasure… it is like a prism from which all possible affects are distilled.
+The burden of the immanence of infant sex is what Lacan called jouissance, and at an aesthetic level this registers as intensities of color, heat, speed, distance, pain, pleasure… anxiety is like a prism from which all possible affects and sensations are distilled.
 The issue that will concern us going forward is how this substance can be separated and combined on different ontological registers.

 Perhaps the greatest problem we face concerns the excessive power of this germ.
 How can such power be reserved at the level of immanence?
 The only adequate approaches to this would seem to involve dividing it from itself, or separating it into various component aspects.
 The danger arises where it contracts together into an aggregate of affect that jumps to higher valences of intensity, and where we react to this overwhelming intensity by disavowing or repressing it back into the realm of the transcendent other.
 This would be a sublimation that doesn’t remove it to some other world of socio-political preeminence, but maintains it in this world by dividing its dimensions.